Table of Contents

 First, as the employer, you must decide if you'll contribute to employees' plans at the financial institution of your choice or if employees may choose their own.

 If you plan to work with a bank that you designate, fill out Form 5305-SIMPLE; if you decide to let employees choose their own bank or financial institution, fill out Form 5304-SIMPLE.
+Employees must be notified of the 60-day election period after completing paperwork.

 For detailed guidance on setting up and maintaining a SIMPLE IRA plan and complying with all the rules and requirements of the plan, work with a trusted financial professional.